Ultimate XL Nappy Disposal Bundle with 18 Refills

 Manual |

 First-time pumping, occasional expressing.
-Manual pumps are simple, lightweight cord-free and completely controlled by you.
+Manual pumps are simple, lightweight, cord-free and completely controlled by you.
 Made for moments when you need quick, convenient relief from engorgement or mastitis, or as a portable, back-up solution for your electric pump. |

 Explore the Range

-There are only two types - manual and electric - but there're lots of different brands and options available, from single or double, to wearable, so it's all about finding one that you're comfortable using, and making sure it fits your routine.
+Which breast pump is best, and the pump you choose, is entirely personal.
+There are only two types - manual and electric - but there're lots of different brands and options available; from single or double to wearable, it's all about finding one that you're comfortable using, and making sure it fits your routine.

 Whichever type of pump you choose, all parts that touch your breast or breast milk need to be cleaned and sterilised after each use.